Guacamayo/meta-gir/README.md

 ------------------------

 Package enabling is facilitated by the g-ir.bbclass.
-For simple and sensibly set up upstream projects (e.g., the libsoup-2.4 bbappend), all that is required is to inherit g-ir.
+For simple and sensibly set up upstream projects all that is required is to inherit g-ir (e.g., the libsoup-2.4 bbappend).
 For more complex projects, that build multiple libraries in different sub directories of their tree, it is also necessary to set up the library loading paths (e.g., the gtk+3 bbappend).
 Some packages ship their own version of the introspection autoconf macros; the g-ir class takes care of the common case where the project contains m4/introspection.m4, but packages that